-The inclination of your upper body, and hence your riding comfort and riding dynamics, are also influenced by the distance between the grips of the handlebars and the saddle.
+The distance between the handlebar grips and the saddle affects the inclination of your upper body, and hence your riding comfort and riding dynamics.
 This distance can be altered slightly by changing the position of the saddle rails in the seat post clamp.
 However, this also influences your pedalling.
-Whether the saddle is positioned more to the front or to the back of the bicycle will alter how rearward the pedalling position of your legs is.
-You need to have the saddle horizontal in order to pedal in a relaxed manner.
-If it is tilted, you will constantly have to lean against the handlebars to prevent yourself from slipping off the saddle.
+The rider pedals more or less from the back.
+If the saddle is not in horizontal position, the rider cannot pedal in a relaxed manner.
+If it is tilted, you will constantly have to lean against the handlebar to prevent yourself from slipping off the saddle.